Specialty Branch

 All Judge Advocates must successfully complete the Judge Advocate Officer Basic Course (JAOBC).
 This course is broken into two phases, which must be completed consecutively unless otherwise waived or bifurcated by the Army Chief, Personnel, Plans, and Training Office (PPTO).
 Exceptions to these training requirements may be granted by the Chief, PPTO but are rarely granted.

-Direct Commission Course (DCC): The 6 week direct commission course at fort Benning Georgia provides judge advocates with Soldier and leadership training.
+Direct Commission Course (DCC): The six-week Direct Commission Course at Fort Moore, Georgia provides Judge Advocates with Soldier and leadership training.
+DCC prepares Judge Advocates for success by emphasizing leadership skills, physical fitness, mental toughness, and tactical and technical proficiency through classroom instruction and hands-on Soldier training exercises.
 Judge Advocates participate in physical training, ruck marches, combat water survival skills training, marksmanship training, land navigation, and obstacle courses.
 Judge Advocates leave DCC as confident and competent members of the profession of arms.

-Judge Advocate Officer Basic Course (JAOBC): The ten-and-one half week Judge Advocate General Basic Course is held at the Judge Advocate General’s Legal Center and School (TJAGLCS in Charlottes, Virginia.
-Through Classroom instruction and practical exercises, new Judge Advocates learn about substantive area of law in addition to learning about the JAG Corps’ organization, function, and mission.
+Judge Advocate Officer Basic Course (JAOBC): The ten-and-one-half-week Judge Advocate Officer Basic Course is held at The Judge Advocate General’s Legal Center and School (TJAGLCS) in Charlottesville, Virginia.
+Through classroom instruction and practical exercises, new Judge Advocates learn about substantive areas of law in addition to learning about the JAG Corps’ organization, function, and mission.
+Experienced Judge Advocates teach military criminal law, tort law, government contract and fiscal law, topics pertinent to legal assistance, administrative law, and international and operational law.
+Judge Advocates continue their physical training amidst the beautiful scenery of Charlottesville.
+Home to one of the founding fathers, Thomas Jefferson’s Monticello overlooks the Blue Ridge Mountains and offers one of many great places to explore.
 New Judge Advocates leave JAOBC fully certified to practice military law.

 CHAPLAIN